-Join Nick Brazzi for an in-depth discussion in this video Tips on inputting text with the remote, part of Up and Running with Apple TV.
+Join Nick Brazzi for an in-depth discussion in this video Tips on inputting text with the remote, part of Learning Apple TV.

 - There's no question, inputting text with the Siri remote is a little tedious.
 At the time of this recording, the Apple TV does not support bluetooth keyboards, though that could change with a software update in the future.
 For the moment, the remote is your only option.
 But there are some nice shortcuts that make text input easier that you might expect.
 So first I need to go to a text field where I would input some text.
 So I'm going to go into Settings, into Accounts, and let's say for the sake of example that I did want to log in to my Game Center account.